tom-seddon/beeblink/docs/fs.md

 ## Run server on PC

 Unzip the server zip file somewhere on your PC.
+The command line options are slightly different depending on whether you're using the Tube serial interface or an AVR.

+### Tube Serial

+Run with `--list-devices` to get a list of serial devices the server can communicate with.
+You'll just have to guess which is the right one, as there's no autodetection process yet...

+OS X/Linux: `./beeblink_server --list-devices`

+Windows: `beeblink_server --list-devices`

+Then run the server as follows, replacing `DEVICE_NAME` with the name of the device from the list.
+On my Mac, for example, this is `/dev/tty.usbserial-FT33WLVU`.

+OS X/Linux: `./beeblink_server --serial-device=DEVICE_NAME`

+Windows: `beeblink_server --serial-device=DEVICE_NAME`

+### AVR

-There are various options, but for starters run it like this from the command line:
+Run it like this from the command line:

 OS X/Linux: `./beeblink_server --default-volume beeblink ./volumes`

 Windows: `beeblink_server --default-volume beeblink ./volumes`

+Any AVR devices you have connected will be autodetected.

 After a moment you should get a `Server running...` message.

 ## Load ROM on BBC

-If you've got some way of getting files onto your BBC already, copy the ROM across and load it into sideways RAM or EEPROM or what have you.
+If you've got some way of getting files onto your BBC already, copy `beeblink_tube_serial.rom` (Tube serial) or `beeblink_avr_fe60.rom` (AVR) from the firmware zip to your BBC, and load it into sideways RAM or EEPROM or what have you.

 Otherwise, you can use the [bootstrap process](./bootstrap.md).